 A comparison of Junk Run versus Flexibins or Flexibags

-Here at Junk Run we get lots of calls each week from people who have bought a Flexibin or bag option from one of the big hardware stores and then found that their full bag will not be collected.
-We thought we would work through the differences between Flexibins/bags as an option versus booking a Junk Run pick up and why we get called in so often to assist.
+Here at Junk Run we get lots of calls each week from people who have bought a Flexibin or Flexi bag option from one of the big hardware stores and then found that their full bag will not be collected.
+Junk Run is not affiliated with Flexibin but we are often called in to remove Flexibins when the Flexibin Company are unable to pick them up for the reasons discussed below.
+We thought we would work through the differences between Flexibins as an option versus booking a Junk Run pick up and why we get called in so often to assist.

 Let’s start with the costs in the Auckland area: